OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/overview/excel-add-ins-reference-overview.md

-# Excel JavaScript API reference
+# Excel JavaScript API overview

 You can use the Excel JavaScript API to build add-ins for Excel 2016.
 The following list shows the high-level Excel objects that are available in the API.
 Each object page link contains a description of the properties, relationships, and methods that are available on the object.
 Explore the links from the menu to learn more.